ssgoh/The-Pi-Club/Pi-Club-Meeting-01-2022/README.md

+You may have discovered that all files with .py extension do not have a download button.

-How do I download a single file from a GitHub repository?
+So, how do I download python filesfrom a GitHub repository?

-On github, open the file you want to download.
+On github, open the python file you want to download, by clicking its link.
-Locate the "Raw" button adjacent to the "Blame" button.
+Once opened, locate the "Raw" button adjacent to the "Blame" button.
-Press "Alt" on your keyboard and left-click on your mouse at the same time.
+Press "Alt" on your keyboard and left-click on your mouse on the Raw Button at the same time.
 The file will download automatically to your default download folder